AllocZero/EfficientDynamoDb/website/docs/dev_guide/setup.md

 slug: ../dev-guide/setup
 ---

-Accessing both low-level and high-level APIs is possible through the instance of `DynamoDbContext`.
+Accessing both the low-level and high-level APIs is possible through an instance of `DynamoDbContext`.
-Its creation requires setting up credentials and region.
+Its creation requires setting up credentials and a region.
 Additionally, you can setup retry strategies, the table name prefix, and default converters.

 ## Credentials